-Technical availability is widely known in the SLA arena and five 9’s is the gold standard, but SLAs are also important tools for setting performance expectations in professional services, consulting and outsourcing relationships.
+While technical availability is widely known in the SLA arena and five 9’s is the gold standard, an SLA can also be an important tool for setting performance expectations in professional services, consulting, and outsourcing relationships.
 The difference between SLAs in these relationships from traditional technical SLAs is that they guide task and activity completion, workflow performance, customer experience interactions, and engagement plan integrity.
-Deliver on-time, on budget and in the expected manner.
-There’s one additional difference as well – these SLAs should all drive towards 100% performance.
+Service delivery is always on time, on budget, and as expected to drive 100% business performance and efficiency.

-Requiring professional services, consulting and outsourcing vendors to meet 100% of requirements with complete SLAs drives intended outcomes and desired performance throughout the relationship.
+Requiring professional services, consulting, and outsourcing vendors to meet 100% of requirements with complete SLAs drives intended outcomes and desired performance throughout a business relationship.

-Using our Vendor Evaluation services can help you achieve greater results with your telecom, mobility, and technology environments.
+Our Vendor Evaluation services help your telecom, mobility, and IT management strategies fuel business growth.
 Learn more.